Our Responses to the DTAC Questions

 B2 | Provide a clear description of what the product is designed to do and of how it is expected to be used

-Pathway through Pain is a web-based chronic MSK pain self-management course that guides participants through a chronic pain management programme (PMP) in a minimum of 4 weeks.
-It is an asynchronous online course which can be followed on any internet connected device with a web-browser, including smart phones, tablets, laptops and computers.
+Pathway through Pain is a web-based chronic MSK pain self-management program that guides participants through a chronic pain management programme (PMP) in a minimum of 4 weeks.
+It is an asynchronous online program which can be followed on any internet connected device with a web-browser, including smart phones, tablets, laptops and computers.

 B3 | Describe clearly the intended or proven benefits for users and confirm if / how the benefits have been validated